further-external/client-jnj-ga4-dl-spec/events/patient/navigation/nav_click.md

 # Nav Click

-Send when a user clicks on navigation elements (such as Top Nav or Footer)
+Send when a user clicks on navigation elements (such as Top Nav or Footer).

 ## Javascript Code